cdcarson/frieda/README.md

 Frieda will ask you the following questions:

 - The path to an environment variables file containing the database url.
 - The folder where you want the database code to be generated.
-This should be a dedicated folder, since Frieda deletes its old contents before generating new code files, but should be convenient to your own code.
+This should be a dedicated folder, since Frieda deletes the old contents before generating new code files, but should be convenient to your own code.
 Something like `src/lib/db/__generated` works great, with your own database code (e.g. where you import the generated code) in `src/lib/db`.
 - Whether to compile the generated code to javascript or leave it as typescript.
 Javascript projects should say 'Yes'; the answer most likely doesn't matter if you're using typescript.
 - Whether to save these answers to `.friedarc.json`.

 Frieda then retrieves the database schema from the url and generates the following files: